Currently reading: The best pick-up trucks - driven, rated and ranked

 • Costs8

-Best for: affordability
+Best for: value

-If you’re after a slightly left-field pick up, the KGM Musso (formerly the Ssangyong Musso) is a sensible and affordable alternative.
+If you’re after a slightly left-field pickup, the KGM Musso (formerly the Ssangyong Musso) is a sensible and affordable alternative.

-Overall, the Musso delivers respectable performance and handling, with its pick-up truck credentials bolstered by a decent towing capacity and solid utility.
+Overall, the Musso delivers respectable performance and handling, with its pick-up credentials bolstered by a decent towing capacity and solid utility.

 Power is drawn from a 199bhp 2.2-litre diesel engine (standard fit across all variants) that offers more grunt than most of its rivals.

 Opt for the entry-level manual and braked towing capacity is 3200kg, rising to 3500kg for the six-speed automatic.
-Depeding on the trim, the Musso can carry a payload of between 1095kg and 1205kg.

 It corners with decent grip and body control, and while the ride comfort is a little mixed, the engine is torquey yet quiet when cruising.

-Its looks are a little peculiar in standard form, with a short load bay, but it does offer four seats big enough for adults.
+It's looks are a little peculiar in standard form, with a short load bay, but it does offer four seats big enough for adults.
 If you need a full-length bed, you will have to opt for the range-topping Saracen.

 • Design6